 The centrepiece of Jonathan Sacks’ efforts in these early years was the creation of Jewish Continuity focusing on innovative ways of keeping (particularly young) Jews, Jewish.
 Using shock advertising tactics to make the community aware of the practical implications of assimilation and out marriage, it funded new approaches to Jewish learning and culture.
 Inevitably, it was controversial.
 Not everyone supported everything it funded, and occasionally its decisions seemed somewhat capricious.

-Meanwhile major publications were beginning to emerge from the Chief Rabbi.
-One People sought ways in which the fracturing of the Jewish people might be avoided.
-Will We Have Jewish Grandchildren set out the arguments for Jewish Continuity.
+Meanwhile, major publications were beginning to emerge from the Chief Rabbi.
+One People? sought ways in which the fracturing of the Jewish people might be avoided.
+Will We Have Jewish Grandchildren? set out the arguments for Jewish Continuity.
 Both these addressed Jewish community issues.
 But with Faith in the Future in 1995 and The Politics of Hope in 1997 the Chief Rabbi took the Jewish message to wider society.
-Together with his contributions to Thought for the Day, and later, the Credo column in The Times, as well as his frequent Op –Ed articles, they brought his views to the attention of senior politicians.
-The Chief Rabbi became a regular visitor to 10 Downing St.
+Together with his contributions to the Thought for the Day BBC programme, and later, the Credo column in The Times, as well as his frequent Op –Ed articles, they brought his views to the attention of senior politicians.
+The Chief Rabbi became a regular visitor to 10 Downing Street.

 There is at the heart of the Chief Rabbinate a contradiction which has been the cause of controversy over the years.
 Formally, the Chief Rabbi only has religious authority over the central orthodox community.
 This was the dominant religious body in the community for at least the first 120 years after the institution was founded in 1844, and it was natural therefore that the Chief Rabbi should be seen as the spokesman for the whole community.
 As religious movements to the right and left of the centre have grown in number, this spokesman role has been challenged, although even now the majority of synagogue members in Britain belong to synagogues affiliated to central orthodoxy.

-The major challenge publically has come from the Masorti, Reform and Liberal movements which have emphasised that the Chief Rabbi does not speak for them on religious matters.
+The major challenge publicly has come from the Masorti, Reform, and Liberal movements which have emphasised that the Chief Rabbi does not speak for them on religious matters.
 Nevertheless, wider society, and many members of these other movements, still regard Jonathan Sacks as the spokesman for the whole community, not just because he is Chief Rabbi, but because of the inspirational wisdom of what he says.